kubeflow/website/content/en/docs/gke/deploy/delete-cli.md

 weight = 6
 +++

-This page shows you how to delete a Kubeflow deployment on Google Cloud Platform (GCP) using `kubectl`.
+This page explains how to delete a Kubeflow deployment on Google Cloud Platform (GCP) using `kubectl`.

 ## Before you start